-On this day in 1787, Congress enacts the Northwest Ordinance, structuring settlement of the Northwest Territory and creating a policy for the addition of new states to the nation.
+On July 13, 1787, Congress enacts the Northwest Ordinance, structuring settlement of the Northwest Territory and creating a policy for the addition of new states to the nation.
 The members of Congress knew that if their new confederation were to survive intact, it had to resolve the states’ competing claims to western territory.

 In 1781, Virginia began by ceding its extensive land claims to Congress, a move that made other states more comfortable in doing the same.
 In 1784, Thomas Jefferson first proposed a method of incorporating these western territories into the United States.
 His plan effectively turned the territories into colonies of the existing states.
 Ten new northwestern territories would select the constitution of an existing state and then wait until its population reached 20,000 to join the confederation as a full member.
 Congress, however, feared that the new states—10 in the Northwest as well as Kentucky, Tennessee and Vermont—would quickly gain enough power to outvote the old ones and never passed the measure.